michal-h21/make4ht/README.md

     Make:htlatex()
     Make:match("html$",process)

-In this case, spurious span elements are joined, ligatures are decomposed, and then all letters 'a' are replaced with 'z' letters.
+In this example, spurious span elements are joined, ligatures are decomposed, and then all letters 'a' are replaced with 'z' letters.

 ## Image conversion